jbrinkman/apiweaver/README.md

 - OpenAPI 3.1.1 specification generation with Jackson YAML processing
 - Schema creation from extracted properties with proper type mapping
 - Loading and merging with existing OpenAPI specification files
+- Command-line interface with Apache Commons CLI for argument parsing
+- Support for output file, existing file, verbose, timeout, and help options

 ### 🚧 In Development

-- Command-line interface with configurable options
 - Main workflow orchestration and error handling

 ## Requirements